John Pulsipher for

 Historic Structure Preservation

 Citizens and companies that work hard to maintain and preserve historic structures should receive a property tax break for their efforts.
-I will work with Council and staff to determine what is possible while balancing the budget.
+I will work with Council and staff to determine what is possible to incentivize and reward preservation of historic homes and commercial buildings in our city.

 Improve the Environment